LangChain: The Framework for Orchestrating LLM Applications

 - Product with multiple LLM flows, multiple integrations, large team: LangChain or equivalent.
 Uniformity matters.

-- If LangChain blocks you on performance or opacity: don’t hesitate to migrate to direct code or LlamaIndex in critical modules.
+- If LangChain blocks you on performance or opacity: migrate to direct code or LlamaIndex in critical modules.
 Migration isn’t traumatic if your business logic is well separated.

 Conclusion

-LangChain is a valuable framework that has accelerated the LLM ecosystem’s maturation in 2023.
+LangChain is a valuable framework that has accelerated the LLM ecosystem’s maturation.
 Its criticisms are fair but so is its usefulness.
 The key is applying it where its abstractions add more than they hide.
 For serious products, knowing it is useful even if you eventually decide not to use it — understanding its patterns will tell you what needs to be in your code.